 He has recorded extensively, receiving a Grammy award for his participation in Handel’s Semele for Deutsche Grammophon.
 He was awarded the CBE in 2009.

-Michael Chance is Artistic Director of The Grange Festival which launched to great critical acclaim in summer 2017.
+Michael Chance is Artistic Director of The Grange Festival which launched to great critical acclaim in summer 2017 and continues to flourish.